 - Don’t low ball compensation – The money you save by paying an employee less than they are worth may be lost due to turnover or extended job vacancies.
 If a candidate accepts your offer they will be more likely to leave for an opportunity where they are fairly compensated, or you may risk losing the interest of a great new team member.

 - Preparation – The purpose of an interview is not to catch the candidate off guard but to give all candidates the opportunity to put the best version of themselves forward so they can be fairly assessed.
 Clearly outlining expectations, interview format, location and suggested preparation will allow candidates to provide you the answers to your most important questions.
+Virtual interviews have become necessary in many cases requiring additional technical considerations, testing and preparation.
 Interviewer preparation is equally important – keep in mind candidates are assessing you too.

 - Unconscious bias – If you are human you have biases.
 Recognizing this in the interview process is the first step to managing the influence your biases, and those of your colleagues, have on your hiring decision.
 Ensuring all those in the hiring process are familiarized with common biases and strategies for managing them is important if you want to hire the best candidate for the role.